Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "...Yeah."

 Dinner was a muted affair, made worse by that obviously not being the norm.
-The news had pretty thoroughly depressed the kids, and as for the adults…
+The news had pretty thoroughly depressed the kids, and as for the adults...

 Well, Hunter was feeling pretty fucking angry.
 This shit was exactly what he’d signed up to *deal* with, put a permanent stop to.
 And now it was happening right in front of him and there was nothing he could fucking do about it.

 That same anger had a hold on Allison, Xiù and Julian too.
-Their sunny sides, Xiù’s goofy cheer, Allison’s wicked humor, Julian’s calm warmth… right now, the trio looked just as mad at the Hunters as Hunter himself felt.
+Their sunny sides, Xiù’s goofy cheer, Allison’s wicked humor, Julian’s calm warmth... right now, the trio looked just as mad at the Hunters as Hunter himself felt.
 But there was nothing they could do about it.

 Yet.